futureEngineer/election_poll/README.md

 Mobilenumber : 3333333333\
 Password: 123456

-For more user credentials check with db in users table.
+For more user credentials, check with db ( users table).